-Technologies, genetics and management practices in pork production may have evolved quickly over nearly three decades, but independent producers who are shareholders in the Pipestone System have been able to maintain their independent stake in the swine industry while taking advantage of a shared investment in capital, research and expertise.
+Technologies, genetics and management practices in pork production may have evolved quickly over nearly three decades, but independent producers who are shareholders in the Pipestone Management have been able to maintain their independent stake in the swine industry while taking advantage of a shared investment in capital, research and expertise.
 “When Dr. Spronk joined the practice in the 1980s, there were very few, if any, producers in the area with 300 sows or more.
 There were lots of pigs raised outside and the bulk of farmers raised their own pigs, from farrow to finish,” said Dr. G.F.
 Kennedy, Veterinarian.
 “We were approached by an area farmer who was part of a gilt multiplier program and asked if we could help put together something similar in the area.
 That led to building Hiawatha, our first barn, which was owned by farmer-shareholders from the Fairmont and Pipestone, Minnesota, areas.”

-The initial goal of the Pipestone System was to produce gilts to improve genetics of pigs in independent producers’ herds, but the focus evolved as Pipestone team and shareholders recognized the greater challenge for many farmers was the farrowing aspect of their operations, said Dr. Barry Kerkaert, Vice President of Pipestone.
+The initial goal of the Pipestone Management was to produce gilts to improve genetics of pigs in independent producers’ herds, but the focus evolved as Pipestone team and shareholders recognized the greater challenge for many farmers was the farrowing aspect of their operations, said Dr. Barry Kerkaert, Vice President of Pipestone.
 “For independent producers, farrowing was the most labor and capital intensive part of raising pigs and it took a significant amount of production expertise to do it well,” he said.
 “By consolidating multiple small farmers’ farrowing operations into one larger barn, we hoped to provide a competitive and economic advantage to the producers and allow them to improve their lifestyle.

 The Nokomis barn, built in 1994, was the first Pipestone barn to farrow pigs and deliver isowean pigs to shareholder owners.